All You Need to Know About Black Friday Scams: How to Recognize Them and Stay Safe

-Most (un)common Black Friday scams
+Most (Un)common Black Friday Scams.

 It doesn’t matter if it’s Father’s Day, Christmas, Easter, Thanksgiving, or the winter solstice – the thicker the crowd, the most likely it is for a pickpocket to be there.

 Although the whole shopping fever lasts for only one day, there are plenty of people who are willing to spend serious cash.
 It makes sense: why give in to the impulse, when you can wait out for a better deal?
 And, I have to admit, that some of those deals can run pretty hot.